Practical resources forPolymer Clay Makers

 Read the build

-How to Reverse Engineer a Polymer Clay Design Without Wasting Scrap
+How to Reverse-Engineer a Polymer Clay Design from a Photo

 You tried to copy a photo and ended up with a pile of failed test pieces because you guessed the build order.
-Study the front view first, diagnose the exact construction, and use scrap as a diagnostic tool, not a frugal habit.
+Study the front view first, diagnose the exact construction, and test your build theory on scrap clay before you touch your good colors.

 Read the build